Albertus Theodore Briggs: Early life and education

 He was the second of six children, born in Findlay, Ohio, to William Henry Harrison Briggs and Catherine (Harmel) Briggs.
 William was raised as a farmer, but became a carpenter and contractor, building the Methodist Church and multiple houses in Geneva, Indiana.
 He served in the Union Army during the Civil War.

 His father was Andrew Briggs, a merchant in Rockville, Ohio and a farmer in Hancock County, Ohio.
 William's grandfather, John Briggs, served in the Revolution and the War of 1812.

 A.T.
 Briggs attended the Fort Wayne Methodist College and in 1890 graduated from DePauw University, located in Greencastle, Indiana.
 At DePauw, he was a member of the Beta Theta Pi fraternity and one of the four charter members of the DePauw chapter of Phi Beta Kappa.
-He earned an A.M. in 1893, a D.D. in 1910.
+He earned an A.M. in 1893, and an honorary D.D. degree in 1910, 20 years after his initial graduation.

 Career

 He joined the Northwest Indiana Conference of the Methodist Episcopal Church in 1889.
 He served churches in this conference for 40 years.

 He was a student pastor at Simpson M.E.
 Church in Fort Wayne, Indiana while affiliated with the Fort Wayne College.
 He was also a student pastor at Carpentersville, Indiana and Knightsville, Indiana while attending DePauw.

+In 1890, he addressed the Terre Haute Total Abstinence Club at the Universalist Church in Terre Haute.

+While serving as an associate paster at Centenary Church in Terre Haute in the early 1890s, he is credited with being the founder of the Maple Avenue Church, also in Terre Haute.

+In 1891, he was appointed a delegate to attend an Epworth League Convention in Greencastle.
+He read a paper entitled "A Model Month of a Model League."